Auxiliary-assisted energy distillation from quantum batteries: Conclusion

 A conventional approach to harnessing energy from quantum batteries involves the utilization of unitary operations.
 The ergotropy of a quantum battery refers to the maximum amount of energy that can be extracted from it through unitary dynamics.
 Once all the accessible energy has been extracted, the battery reaches a passive state, beyond which no further energy can be obtained via unitary operations.
 In the case where the initial state of the battery is pure, the passive state with respect to the unitary operation that it attains after providing all of its energy is the ground state of the associated Hamiltonian.
 However, it is important to note that for a given Hamiltonian, there exist infinitely many (mixed) passive states from which energy extraction using unitary operations is not possible.

-In this paper, we considered energy extraction using measurements.
-In particular, we introduce an auxiliary system, on which we make the measurement, for energy extraction.
-Initially, the auxiliary qubit interacts with the battery for a certain amount of time, after which a measurement is performed on the auxiliary qubit.
-A particular outcome of the measurement is selected.
-The difference between the initial energy of the battery and the final energy of the battery state corresponding to the selected outcome is defined as the amount of extracted energy.
-Since the process is probabilistic, we multiply the extracted energy in this process with the probability of obtaining that particular outcome and refer to it as the probabilistically or stochastically extracted energy.
-Stochastically extractable energy is therefore defined as the maximum amount of probabilistically extracted energy, maximized over the auxiliary system's initial state, the time at which the measurement is performed, and the measurement operators.
-Our main motive is to draw a comparison between stochastically extractable energy and the battery's ergotropy.
-In this regard, we investigated two scenarios: in the first case, the initial state of the battery and the auxiliary is taken to be a product, and in the second one, it is considered to be entangled.
+{In this paper, we considered energy extraction using measurements.
+In particular, we introduced an auxiliary system, on which we make the measurement, for energy extraction.
+Initially, the auxiliary qubit interacts with the battery for a certain amount of time, after which a measurement is performed on the auxiliary qubit. {A single or multiple preferred outcomes of the measurement are selected, which results in successful energy extraction}. {We defined the product of the difference between the initial and final energies of the battery, corresponding to a single selected outcome, and the probability of getting that outcome as probabilistically extractable energy.
+The sum of the product of the probability associated with the preferred measurement outcome that provide positive energy, and the corresponding energy difference between the initial and final states of the battery corresponding to that outcome, was referred to as the distilled energy.
+The distillable energy is the optimal value of this quantity, maximized over the initial auxiliary state, time of performing measurement, and measurement basis.} Our main motive is to draw a comparison between distillable or maximum probabilistically extractable energy with the battery's ergotropy.
+In this regard, we investigated two scenarios: in the first case, the initial state of the battery and the auxiliary is taken to be a product, and in the second case, it is considered to be entangled.
 Exploring the situations, we showed that the measurement-based protocol provides significantly better energy extraction from a quantum battery than the same based on unitary operations.
-Moreover, we found that states that are passive with respect to the unitary extraction process are almost all potent enough to supply energy in the measurement-based protocol.
-We also found that more the energy can be acquired from the battery when the battery and auxiliary are initially entangled compared to the case of product initial states.
-And the amount of additional energy obtained increases with the initial entanglement content.
+By comparing the two mentioned scenarios, we realize that the distillable energy is the same in both the cases, whereas the presence of entanglement provides an enhancement in the maximum probabilistically extractable energy, maximized over time of interaction, measurement operators, and auxiliary state.
+We scrutinized the optimal parameters for which the distillable energy can be found through measurement.
+We showed that if, instead of selecting particular outcomes, the average over all outcomes is considered, then the resulting quantity, i.e. the average extractable energy, becomes independent of the measured. {Moreover, we found that the measurement-based method does not surpass the global unitary approach in terms of extractable energy.
+It yields the same energy in certain cases (e.g., energy distillation with either entangled auxiliary-battery states, and probabilistic energy extraction with entangled auxiliary-battery states), and even less energy in others (specifically, when the auxiliary-battery state is a product state under probabilistic extraction) cases compared to the no-measurement case.
+However, the measurement-based method generally provides a significant advantage in terms of power, particularly when the initial battery-auxiliary states are to be entangled.} Furthermore, we found, this enhancement in power through performance of (distillable power), though decreases with increasing size of the battery, still remains higher than the measurement less scenario.
+Finally, we determined that the measurement-based energy protocols can extract energy from any battery state, except the ground state, which indicates their superiority over unitaries acting only on the battery.}